japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 Defaults to no sort ordering for all of the physical operator's [child](../catalyst/TreeNode.md#children).

+Used when:

-Used when [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed
+* [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed

 ## <span id="prepareSubqueries"> Preparing Subqueries